thekester/coastalSentinel/README.md

 ## Overview
 This repository contains various scripts experimenting with machine learning algorithms to detect coastlines in images.
 The goal is to identify the most effective algorithms for coastal analysis.

+## Zip to download
+To download the classification zip (google earth dataset) used for classification algorithm : https://erosion-ai.tavenel.fr/zip/classification.zip

 ## License
 License details will be updated soon.